-Speech Pathology and Audiology was established as a Division within the Department of Special Education and Clinical Services in the 1960s, a time when most B.S.Ed. graduates went on to gain employment as instructional certificate holders in the schools, and only a few pursued the graduate training that led to the American Speech-Language-Hearing Association's (ASHA's) Certificate of Clinical Competence (CCC) and a possible healthcare career as a speech-language pathologist or audiologist.
-As the discipline has matured over the past half century, it is now a medical rehabilitation profession, with employment opportunities across the continuum of healthcare service providers (hospitals, rehabilitation centers, nursing homes, home health agencies).
+Speech Pathology and Audiology was established as a Division within the Department of Special Education and Clinical Services in the 1960s, a time when most B.S.Ed. graduates went on to gain employment as instructional certificate holders in the schools.
+At that time, only a few pursued the graduate training that led to the American Speech-Language-Hearing Association's (ASHA) Certificate of Clinical Competence (CCC) and a possible healthcare career as a speech-language pathologist or audiologist.
+As the discipline has matured over the past half century, it is now a medical rehabilitation profession, with employment opportunities across the continuum of healthcare service providers (e.g., hospitals, rehabilitation centers, skilled nursing homes, home health agencies).
 This paradigm shift resulted in the licensing of SLPs by the Commonwealth's Bureau of Professional and Occupational Affairs starting in 1985.
-In addition, in 2014 Pennsylvania's Department of Education replaced the instructional certificate for school-based SLPs with an educational specialist certificate.
+In addition, in 2014, Pennsylvania's Department of Education replaced the instructional certificate for school based SLPs with an educational specialist certificate.
+Students leave IUP's graduate program with the ability to provide SLP services in all settings; and indeed, about half of our students start their careers serving pediatric populations and about half start their careers serving adult populations.

-The IUP Speech-Language Pathology Master of Science program seeks to ensure that students who successfully complete the program have all of the knowledge and skills required for application for a clinical fellow experience and, following that, application for certification by the American Speech-Language-Hearing Association (ASHA), licensure through the Pennsylvania State Board of Examiners in Speech-Language Pathology and Audiology, and certification for employment through the PA Department of Education.
+The IUP Speech-Language Pathology Master of Science program ensures that students who successfully complete the program have all of the knowledge and skills required for application for a clinical fellow experience and, following that, application for certification by the American Speech-Language-Hearing Association (ASHA), licensure through the Pennsylvania State Board of Examiners in Speech-Language Pathology and Audiology, and certification for employment through the PA Department of Education.
 IUP's speech-language pathology program is accredited by the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association.

-Vision & Mission Statements
+Vision & Mission Statement